NPalopoli/IDP_Python/_episodes/05-built-in.md

 {: .error}

 *   Fix syntax errors by reading the source and runtime errors by tracing execution.

+More on errors and their handling on lesson 20

 ## The Jupyter Notebook has two ways to get help.